 Okinawa was the bloodiest battle in the Pacific Theater during the Second World War.
 It was the only time where the commanding generals on both sides would die in the battle.
 The Japanese army fought to the last man in the caves surrounding Shuri Castle a killing zone like no other in the war.

-Verdun would become one of the largest and bloodiest battles of the First World War.
-The battle was a macabre portrait of the horrors of trench warfare as the fate of France hung in the balance.
+Verdun would become one of the largest and bloodiest battles of the history of warfare.
+The battle was a macabre portrait of the horrors of trench warfare.
+In ten months, 37 million shells, both German and French were fired creating a lunar landscape near Verdun.

 H.G.
 Wells predicted early in the Twentieth century that airpower would become both the product and the downfall of Western civilization.
 In the Second World War the bomber would bring about the greatest catastrophe in history bringing terror and death to millions of civilians, women and children.

-Grigori Rasputin's story will forever be a part of the Russian landscape his life and death forever changed the course of Russia's history.
+Grigori Rasputin's story will forever be a part of the Russian landscape.
+His life and death forever changed the course of Russia's history.
+It opened the door to a Civil War and the rise of the Soviet Union which would fall victim to the Cold War in 1991.

 Only surpassed by the Chernobyl reactor meltdown in the Ukraine and the Fukushima reactor meltdown in Japan the nuclear accident at Church Rock New Mexico remains hidden to the world.

-The crisis at Three Mile Island began in the early morning of March 28, 1979, what happened in the next five days would become history and changed the course of nuclear power production in the United States.
+The crisis at Three Mile Island began in the early morning of March 28, 1979, what happened in the next five days changed the course of nuclear power production in the United States.

 The Civil War in Syria has given Iran the opportunity to position its Quds forces along the Golan Heights, forcing Israel's military to confront the threat as rockets rain down upon the Israeli positions.